 Flawed reporting with incomplete and incorrect assessments of activities also affects water bodies, demonstrating a lack of precise information and knowledge as well as assessment and monitoring capacities in environmental management.

-Among other strategies, adopting participatory and bottom-up approaches and involving citizens in the pollution monitoring can contribute in improving air pollution and water quality monitoring [232], [232], [235], [236].
+Among other strategies, adopting participatory and bottom-up approaches and involving citizens in the pollution monitoring can contribute to improving air pollution and water quality monitoring [232], [232], [235], [236].
 Civil society can play an active role in co-producing air quality information.
 Citizen science practices for measuring air pollution introduce a new dynamic by leveraging citizen-generated air quality data to address the air pollution problem and enhance monitoring efforts.
 This citizens’ involvement can lead to greater awareness and a change of behaviour, which in turn could contribute to better compliance with air quality standards.
 With growing citizen awareness and concern about air pollution's health impacts, there's a push for their active participation in air quality monitoring [233].

 In recent years, numerous cities have initiated citizen science projects to monitor air pollution, actively involving residents in decision-making processes.
 For instance, in Gothenburg, locals construct sensors that provide real-time air quality data.
 Similarly, Brussels' 'Curieuzenair' project distributed NO2 tubes to measure air pollution in areas beyond standard measuring stations.
 These projects not only raise awareness about air pollution among citizens but also empower them to participate in data collection that informs decision-making.
 Furthermore, cities can enhance public awareness about clean air by highlighting the health benefits of improved air quality.
 For example, in Krakow, better air quality has been linked to a reduction in children's asthma cases [237].

 In the case of water quality, participation in environmental governance (e.g. participatory river basin management planning) improved the environmental outcome and the quality of the Water Framework Directive implementation.
 In particular, an increasing quality of outputs was observed with increasing intensity of local participation [238].
+It was also demonstrated that citizens are central stakeholders in the development of the UN treaty on plastic pollution [239].

-[239] The JRC initiative Gems of Water is another example of citizen engagement project for water quality monitoring.
+The JRC initiative Gems of Water is another example of citizen engagement project for water quality monitoring.
 It connects local groups concerned with water quality issues around the world to scientists, who provide methodological, technical and analytical support to monitor pollution caused by organic contaminants.

-[240] [241] [242] [243].

-Despite the demonstrated potential, challenges remain in legitimizing citizen-generated data as scientific evidence [236].
+Citizen science also has a clear role to play in monitoring soil health, e.g. in generating data on soil biodiversity, vegetation cover, soil organic carbon, nutrients, etc. A recently started Horizon Europe project called Engaging citizens in soil science: the road to healthier soils (ECHO, 2023–2027) has citizen science as its primary focus.
+The project aims to engage citizens by enhancing their knowledge and interest in soil health, motivating them to protect and restore soils [240].
+A review of citizen science tools related to soil suggests that engagement of citizen can be facilitated through providing feedback protocols on their scientific contribution and assigning qualified mediators or activity leaders to support participants throughout the project [241].
+Citizen science approaches have been applied also in biodiversity related project, e.g. for reversing the decline of wild pollinating insects [242] and control the invasive species [243]..Despite the demonstrated potential, challenges remain in legitimizing citizen-generated data as scientific evidence [236].
 The most commonly reported barrier to academics’/research organisations’ and decision-makers’ use of citizen science data and knowledge relates to their openness and perceived lack of quality.
 Measures to enhance the use and the quality of citizen science could include the following [244]:

 Raise awareness of citizen science for environmental monitoring and promote it within public institutions;